Anti-Palestinian racism during the Gaza war: United States

+Censorship of Palestinians

+Human Rights Watch and Amnesty International have reported that the censorship of content posted by Palestinians and pro-Palestinian advocates on Meta Platforms has been systematic.

+Since October 2023, different versions of Rabea Eghbariah's article Toward Nakba as a Legal Concept were the subjects of censorship controversies involving unprecedented editorial interventions.
+An initial short blog essay was commissioned, edited, fully prepared for publication, and ultimately spiked by the Harvard Law Review, and the directors of the Columbia Law Review shut down the entire website of the review in response to its publication.

+In January 2024, Indiana University abruptly cancelled a career retrospective at the Eskenazi Museum of Art of Samia Halaby's work, planned years in advance.

 Oceania

 Australia

 In late November 2023, a Christian Palestinian Australian student at a Western Sydney primary school was called a "terrorist" due to his Palestinian ethnicity.
 The incident sparked a letter to Christian schools, urging prayers for all people harmed in the 2023 Israel-Hamas war whether Israelis or Palestinians.
 In early December, ABC News reported incidents of Arab and Muslim Australians being doxed, receiving death threats, and dismissed from their jobs for expressing pro-Palestinian viewpoints or attending pro-Palestine rallies.

+In September 2025, two Palestinian Australian film makers, Shamikh and Majed Badra, were verbally assaulted on a train in Sydney by several men, telling to "take off your scarf", as well as yelling phrases such as, "If you want to fight for Palestine, go back there" and "Get the fuck out of here.
+We don’t want you in our country."

 Online

 In July 2024, Palestinians living abroad stated that Microsoft had suspended their accounts after they used paid Skype subscriptions to call their families in the Gaza Strip.